 Am I hypnotisable?

-Highly hypnotisable people (think tooth extracted with no anaestetic) tend to be high on traits of creativity, empathy and mental absorption, that is, the ability to become immersed in activities, to the point that all else goes unnoticed.
-While around 10% of the population are highly hypotisable, research shows that the majority of people can have some response to suggestions given under hypnosis – particularly when used to help psychological problems.
+Highly hypnotisable people (think tooth extracted with no anaesthetic) tend to be high on traits of creativity, empathy and mental absorption, that is, the ability to become immersed in activities, to the point that all else goes unnoticed.
+While around 10% of the population are highly hypnotisable, research shows that the majority of people can have some response to suggestions given under hypnosis – particularly when used to help psychological problems.

 The British Society of Clinical and Academic Hypnosis